-The ever-increasing velocity of the pace business, constant advances in technology, and sudden shifts and upheavals in market segments—expected and unforeseen—create an acute need to innovate ahead of constantly changing customer needs and demands.
+The ever-increasing velocity of the pace of business, constant advances in technology, and sudden shifts and upheavals in market segments—expected and unforeseen—create an acute need to innovate ahead of constantly changing customer needs and demands.

 In his 2017 Letter to Shareholders, Jeff Bezos called out the underlying nature of customers’ ever-increasing expectations.
 “One thing I love about customers,” Jeff wrote, “is that they are divinely discontent…People have a voracious appetite for a better way, and yesterday’s ‘wow’ quickly becomes today’s ‘ordinary.’”